danhjun/ITE-253/README.md

 <img src="assets/images/location.png" width="400"/>

+*Figure 25 Make sure you select the `Create` Action in this configuration window*

 **Step 5: Verify**
 1. Log in with an account belonging to the Accounting OU.
 2. Open File Explorer and verify that the mapped drive "A:" is present, showing the path \\NY-DC1\Accounting Share.
 3. Access the drive to ensure it's properly mapped and accessible.

 <img src="assets/images/userfinish.png" width="700"/>

+*Figure 26 Verifying Accounting Share is workign correctly on an Accounting user account*

 [Back to Table of Contents](#table-of-contents)